steffenmueller4/steffenmueller4.github.io/_posts/2022-12-26-conways-law-or-how-to-think-about-interdependencies.md

 ### Team Setup can drive Software Architecture

 Recently, I have been discussing with my current team about redistributing duties and tasks in the sub teams.
-With our main product, we have two sub teams: the first sub team takes about the customer-facing application itself, and the second team was supposed to build integrations with our partners.
+With our main product, we have two sub teams: the first sub team takes about the customer-facing application itself, and the second team was supposed to build integrations with our partners (see also: [The architecture of the main product]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}#the-architecture)).

 ### Conclusion